Open Scholarship

 Find out more about article versions on the Minerva Access website.

-Fees levied by a journal or publisher for publishing an article, book, or chapter open access.
-They are sometimes charged by open access journals and publishers and may be their only source of income.
-Hybrid journals and publishers always charge APCs, which are an additional income source to subscriptions.
+Fees levied by a journal for publishing an article open access.
+They are sometimes charged by open access journals and may be their only source of income.
+Hybrid journals always charge APCs for an article to be available open access, this is an additional income source to subscriptions.

-APCs, BPCs, and CPCs may be paid by an author, their institution, or a funding body.
-These charges may be waived if an institutional open access publishing agreement (such as a Read and Publish agreement) is active.
+APCs may be paid by an author, their institution, or a funding body.
+These charges may be waived if an institutional open access publishing agreement is active.

 Creative Commons licences